 Keep in mind that – like us – pets may act differently during times of stress, such as a natural disaster.
 They may not be as predictable as normal.
 They could become more withdrawn, nervous or even a bit more aggressive.
 It is critical to always know where your pet is, and that you have control of him or her.

-Basic safety considerations also include always having a sufficient supply of any medications that your pets may require.
+Basic safety considerations also include always having a sufficient supply of any medications, supplements, or vitamins that your pets may require.
 If you have a pet that normally takes medication to help them calm down during thunderstorms or other loud events, make sure that medicine is readily accessible.

 A natural disaster can expose pets to disease-carrying pests like ticks, mosquitos, and fleas.
 They may find themselves in proximity with large groups of people and other animals.
+An effective flea collar, flea comb/brush, and/or a good flea/tick shampoo can be very helpful tools to have in these cases.
 These close quarters can facilitate the spread of intestinal worms, ringworm, mange and spread upper respiratory infections.
 The stress alone may trigger a compromised immune system causing illnesses.

 These issues can be exacerbated as a pet ages.
 Regular health checks and screenings become increasingly important along with maintaining proper immunizations.
 Most veterinarians suggest annual health checks for pets, twice yearly for older pets.
 This is particularly important for pets in disaster-prone areas.